 EIGRP Stub Sim

-By increasing the first distant office, JS manufactures has extended their business.
-They configured the remote office router (R3) from which they can reach all Corporate subnets.
-In order to raise network stableness and lower the memory usage and broadband utilization to R3, JS manufactures makes use of route summarization together with the EIGRP Stub Routing feature.
-Another network engineer is responsible for the implementing of this solution.
+TUT Corporation has just extended their business.
+R3 is the new router from which they can reach all Corporate subnets.
+In order to raise network stableness and lower the memory usage and broadband utilization to R3, TUT Corporation makes use of route summarization together with the EIGRP Stub Routing feature.
+Another network engineer is responsible for this solution.
 However, in the process of configuring EIGRP stub routing connectivity with the remote network devices off of R3 has been missing.

 The success of pings from R4 to the R3 LAN interface proves that the fault has been corrected and the R3 IP routing table only contains two 10.0.0.0 subnets.